Creamy White Chicken Enchiladas

 White Chicken Enchiladas can be covered and stored in the refrigerator for up to 3 days.
 They can be frozen (before being cooked) for up to 3 months.
 Cover well to protect against freezer burn and make sure the sauce is completely cool before wrapping.
 When ready to cook, make sure to let it come to room temperature before cooking per directions.
 You can also store leftovers in the freezer then re-heat in the microwave.

 Preheat oven to 350F degrees.
 Spray 9×13-inch baking dish with nonstick cooking spray.
-Add in 1 cup of shredded cheese.
+In a medium-sized bowl, mix together 2 cups shredded chicken with 1 cup shredded Monterey Jack cheese.
 Season with salt, pepper and a little Adobo seasoning.

 Place chicken mixture in each of the flour tortillas.